Carlos Ghosn accuses Japan of ‘repaying me with evil’

 He said he had “facts, data and evidence” but shed little new light on the four charges of financial misconduct that he faces in Japan.

 Mr Ghosn did not provide evidence at the press confidence of the alleged collusion between Nissan, prosecutors and Japanese government officials.
-He named six former and current Nissan executives, as being involved in the plot to out him.
+He named six former and current Nissan executives, including Hiroto Saikawa, who succeeded him as chief executive, as being involved in the plot to out him.

 Japanese government